-But don’t worry, I’ve prepared a checklist that can help you improve the overall speed of your app, improving UX, SEO and revenue at the same time.
-Because Lighthouse was made by Google, it uses the same performance metrics and helps to improve your progressive web app in a clear and intuitive way.
+But don’t worry, I’ve prepared a checklist that can help you increase the overall speed of your app, enhancing UX, SEO and revenue at the same time.
+Because the Lighthouse report was made by Google, the Lighthouse performance scoring uses the same performance metrics and helps to improve your progressive web app in a clear and intuitive way.

 Let’s get started with improving your Lighthouse performance score.
 Before we can proceed with concrete tips and tricks, let’s first learn how Lighthouse understands and calculates the performance score.

 Lighthouse is an open-source, automated tool for improving the quality of web pages.
 You can run it against any web page, public or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, SEO, and more.

 The performance section of Lighthouse measures the page speed based on 6 Web Vitals.